defi-org-code/CompoundLoop/README.md

 Call `getAccountLiquidity` to see that the liquidity is not dropping to zero (approaching liquidation).
 The liquidity should usually increase over time since combined interest rate should be positive.

-*Review: might need to improve this to a state updating function since this may not take into account changes over time*
+*Review: this function is not 100% accurate since does not take into account accrued interest for recent blocks*

+A better alternative, which does take into account accrued interest up to the latest block, is using the script `src/balance.js` which calls `CompoundLens.cTokenBalances`.

 ## Emergencies